 Scrotal swelling can occur in males at any age.
 The swelling can be on one or both sides, and there may be pain.
 The testicles and penis may or may not be involved.

-Testicular torsion is a serious emergency in which the testicle become twisted in the scrotum and loses its blood supply.
-If this twisting is not relieved quickly, the testicle may be lost permanently.
+In testicular torsion , the testicle becomes twisted in the scrotum and loses its blood supply.
+It is a serious emergency.
+If this twisting is not relieved quickly, the testicle may be permanently lost.
 This condition is extremely painful.
-Call 911 or see your health care provider immediately, because losing blood supply for just a few hours can cause tissue death and the loss of a testicle.
+Call 911 or see your health care provider immediately.
+Losing blood supply for just a few hours can cause tissue death and the loss of a testicle.

 - Certain medical treatments